bugsbrog/node-api1-project/README.md

 - If the _user_ with the specified `id` is not found:

-  - respond with HTTP status code `404` (Not Found).
+  -X respond with HTTP status code `404` (Not Found).
-  - return the following JSON object: `{ message: "The user with the specified ID does not exist" }`.
+  -X return the following JSON object: `{ message: "The user with the specified ID does not exist" }`.

 - If there's an error in retrieving the _user_ from the database:
-  - respond with HTTP status code `500`.
+  -X respond with HTTP status code `500`.
-  - return the following JSON object: `{ message: "The user information could not be retrieved" }`.
+  -X return the following JSON object: `{ message: "The user information could not be retrieved" }`.

 When the client makes a `DELETE` request to `/api/users/:id`: